a-jean-andreasian/not_gitmodules/README.md

 ---
 ## Comparison
-For eleven repos with undefined amount of workers in `ThereadPool` :
+Usually with undefined amount of workers in `ThereadPool` in parallel mode take more than **52%** less time than in parallel mode.

-- The execution of in sequential mode took 35.13206000009086 seconds.
-- The execution of in parallel mode took 16.677515499992296 seconds.

-We get **52.53%** performance boost.

 ---